Today, we’ll be reviewing the Lewitt LCT 240 Pro condenser microphone.

 While this isn’t the best thing in the world, it can be quite useful when recording vocals or guitars where you’d like to be high-end forward regardless.

-Overall, it performs as well as any other entry-level condenser microphone, if not better.
+Overall, it performs as well as any other budget condenser microphone, if not better.
 If this microphone works well for your vocalist, however, it will take very little effort in post-production to fit it snuggly within your mix.

 Its cardioid polar pattern, as well as high SPL level, makes the LCT 240 Pro a solid candidate for live sound.